Team-Nifty-GmbH/nuxbe-printer-bridge/repo-setup/README.md

 # Debian Repository Setup

-This directory contains everything needed to build and host a Debian repository for rust-spooler on a VPS.
+This directory contains everything needed to build and host a Debian repository for nuxbe-printer-bridge on a VPS.

 ## Quick Start